 Leaning Too Much Body Weight On the Rollator

 Overloading the rollator can affect steering, braking, and long-term durability, even with sturdy models.
+Excessive weight on the frame can reduce braking responsiveness, make wheel steering less predictable, and increase the effort required to maneuver safely.

 Ignoring Uneven Surfaces and Environmental Hazards